danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    - **Tiers:** Standard
    - **Worker node count:** 2
-   - User 4 vCores and 0.5TiB for both worker and coordinators nodes
+   - Use 4 vCores and 0.5TiB for both worker and coordinators nodes
    - Use default values for all other configurations

    ![Image0365](Media/image0365.png)